How A1C Tests Play a Big Part in Spotting Diabetes

 Staying active is a big deal when it comes to keeping your blood sugar levels in check.
 Try to get in at least 150 minutes of medium-intensity workouts, like a good walk or bike ride, every week.
 And don’t forget to mix in some strength training exercises too.
 Working out helps your body use insulin better, which can help keep your blood sugar levels steady.
 Make sure to pick exercises that you enjoy and that are safe for you, so you’ll be more likely to keep at it.

 Some meds and health issues can mess with your blood sugar level readings.
 It’s super important to work hand-in-hand with your doc to keep these things in check.
-Make sure to chat about all your meds, not just the ones for diabetes, and any health problems you’ve got.
-This way, you’re tackling your diabetes from all angles.
+Make sure to chat about all your meds, not just the ones for health issues, and any health problems you’ve got.
+This way, you’re tackling your health from all angles.
 Keeping the lines of communication open lets your doc tweak your treatment plan to keep your blood sugar levels just right.

 Author Bio: Dona Harris